areknow/glipglopbook.com/README.md

 - A desired password

 ### Profiles
 Users can set up their profiles with information about themselves that will enhance their trading experience.
+This includes book preferences, college campus base, etc.

 ### College Campus Option
 Users can opt to select a college campus that they are nearby or attend.
 This allows traders to set up local trades and save money on shipping fees.